AHamamd150/MLscanner/README.md

   * `Install` documentary on how to install the package
   * `Run the package` documentay on how to run the package
   * `how to adjust the input file` documentray on how the user adjust the input file
+  * `work flow` explaination how the package modules and inhertied functions work
 * `source/` directory inculde the following source files:
-  * `auxiliary.py` file include the auxiliary functions to link spheno with HB/HS and functions for parallel run
+  * `auxiliary.py`  include the auxiliary functions to link spheno with HB/HS and functions for parallel run
   * `MLs_HEP.py`   main file with the scanner loop.
 The class `scan()` is used to access the type of the needed ML

 <a name="start"></a>